 - Social Inclusion Committee

 - Reconciliation Action Plan Committee.

-The Aboriginal Education Centre sits within the Academic Portfolio, reporting through to the Deputy Vice-Chancellor (Academic), who in turn reports to the Vice-Chancellor.
+The Aboriginal Education Centre sits within Head of Campus Ballarat, who reports directly to the Vice-Chancellor.